EmbraceLife/LIE/README.md

 1. often used git commands: [source](https://github.com/EmbraceLife/PyTorch-Tutorial/blob/my_progress/tutorial-contents/git_tools.md)

 1. make gif out of images: [source](https://github.com/EmbraceLife/PyTorch-Tutorial/blob/my_progress/tutorial-contents/img2gif.py)

+1. relationship between keras and tensorflow: [google I/O](https://youtu.be/UeheTiBJ0Io?t=133)
+	- best practices are set as default in keras [same video](https://youtu.be/UeheTiBJ0Io?t=820)

+1. how to best access library internals:
+	- not through ipython `keras.` and tab, but some submodules and methods somehow are hidden
+	- best: use `pdb`, `pdbpp`, and alias to access all internals

+1. how to install ealier version of keras: `pip install keras==1.2`

+1. how to update tensorflow to the latest release:
+	- download nightly binary whl from [tf repo](https://github.com/tensorflow/tensorflow#installation)
+	- install to upgrade `pip install --upgrade tensorflow-1.2.0rc1-py3-none-any.whl`

 1. how to install keras from source:
 	- fork keras and add remote official url